 Large crowds of up to 20,000 were drawn to hear this eloquent, soberly dressed man evangelising, expounding and converting.
 Sometimes he gave offence to other priests as he preached in their parishes but he made use of fields and in streets in which he could be heard.

-Wesley's talents lay not only in preaching the gospel vocally however.
-He began to write hymns, one of his most famous pieces being 'Love Divine all Loves Excelling'.
-Wesley also put his mind to medicine: he set up free clinics, which were some of the first in England to use electricity for medical purposes.
+Wesley's talents lay not only in preaching the gospel however.
+He began to write hymns, and he also put his mind to medicine: he set up free clinics, which were some of the first in England to use electricity for medical purposes.
 He also wrote 'Primitive Physick: An Easy and Natural Method of Curing Most Diseases' published in 1747.
 His hope was to aid the education of the common people so that they had something practical to use to help themselves.

 Over the next few years the Methodist campaign became more intense.
 Wesley nearly lost his life in Staffordshire when he was set upon by an angry mob.
 In 1744 Wesley preached before the University for the last time.
 Unfortunately his rather abrasive sermon on 'scriptural Christianity' in St Mary's Church received a hostile reaction from the Deans and Chancellors of Oxford and he never preached from the University pulpit again.